EPERLab/CLEW/docs/fichas/14_Watewater_disposal.rst

 EmissionActivityRatio[r,t,e,m,y]
 ---------

-The data of emissions is based on the National Inventory of Greenhouse Gases and Carbon Absorption from the National Meteorological Institute.
+The data of emissions is based on the National Inventory of Greenhouse Gases and Carbon Absorption from the National Meteorological Institute, for both current and future technologies.

 .. figure::  parameters/CRVSINTRAT_Emission_Act_Ratio.png